-For crossing Alta Via 2 you need to purchase five different TABACCO MAPS numbered: 30, 7 (or 5), 15, 22 and 23 either online or in any sport, souvenir or cigarette shop in the local towns.
-Even some rifugios sell them!
+For crossing Alta Via 2 you need to purchase five different TABACCO MAPS numbered:

 Day 1: Bressanone to Rifugio Genova

-21.4 km / 13.3 miles
+Distance: 21.4 km / 13.3 mi

-1100 m / 3609 feet
+Elevation gain: 1100 m / 3609 ft

-800 m / 2625 feet
+Elevation loss: 800 m / 2625 ft

 PATH NUMBERS: 3, 6, 4

-After catching the Plose gondola your hike starts uphill on path no. 3 all the way to Plose hut (rifugio Bressanone).The hut can be reached within 1,5 hour of walking.
+After catching the Plose gondola your hike starts uphill on path no. 3 all the way to Plose hut (rifugio Bressanone).The hut can be reached within 1,5 hours of walking.

 If you started your hike late in the afternoon of the first day then you can stay in Plose hut for the first night.
 It has killer sunset views of the Odle group right from its terrace.

-From Forcella di Putia it’s an easy 30 minute undulating stroll to rifugio Genova.
+From Forcella di Putia it’s an easy 30-minute undulating stroll to rifugio Genova.

 Extension: Via Ferrata Sass De Putia

-This 2 hour extension starting at Forcella di Putia takes you to the summit of the lone standing mountain – Sass di Putia (Peitlerkofel).
+This 2-hour extension starting at Forcella di Putia takes you to the summit of the lone-standing mountain – Sass di Putia (Peitlerkofel).
 360 degrees panoramic views await at the top including the snowcapped mountains of the Austrian Alps!

 You have a choice between two summits: Picollo di Putia and the true summit of Sass di Putia at 2875 m in elevation (9430 feet).
-To reach the latter you will have to tackle a 100 meter section of a beginner level via ferrata, stretching just below the summit.
+To reach the latter you will have to tackle a 100-meter section of a beginner level via ferrata, stretching just below the summit.
 It will be a great warm to what’s coming on subsequent days along the AV2!